awslabs/aws-lc-verification/style-guide.md

 ### Splitting Proofs Apart ###

-Proofs should be split into multiple files once the proof becomes long enough that readability is negatively impacted.
+Proofs should be split into multiple files when multiple proofs are present and, for example, share helpers or specifications.
+Proofs should also be split once the proof becomes long enough that readability is negatively impacted.
 Components that you may wish to group in separate files include:

 * Helper functions
 * Specifications